Information Security Policy – Everything You Should Know

 What is an Information Security Policy?

-Information security policy refers to the procedures, techniques, and technology created and used to safeguard confidential company data and data assets.
+Information security policy is a set of procedures, techniques, and technology created and used to safeguard confidential company data and data assets.
 Information security is primarily concerned with availability, integrity, and confidentiality.

 So, in essence, the Information Security Policy lays the foundation to educate and empower your staff to become more security-aware and serve as guideposts on the todos in case of a data breach or cyber attack.